webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 ### Implement `renderMenu`

-The `renderMenu` property of [`pb-editor-page-element-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-settings) plugin is a function that renders the **settings menu**, which will get rendered when the **action** icon in clicked.
+The `renderMenu` property of [`pb-editor-page-element-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-settings) plugin is a function that renders the **settings menu**, which will get rendered when the **action** icon is clicked.

-If we look at the implementation of `renderMenu` in case of our `"pb-editor-page-element-settings-css-class"` plugin.
-It just returns a **Settings** component, which we'll implement in a moment.
+If we look at the implementation of `renderMenu` in case of our `"pb-editor-page-element-settings-css-class"` plugin, it just returns a **Settings** component, which we'll implement in a moment.

 That's a lot of words to process.
 Let's take moment to briefly look away from the computer screen for a minute or two to a more distant scene or maybe brew a cup of coffee.
 Alright...

 Now, let's implement the **Settings** component.
-The goal for this component is render the menu for the actual setting, which generally involves a **Form** so that the user can edit the settings.
+The goal for this component is to render the menu for the actual setting, which generally involves a **Form** so that the user can edit the settings.
 We'll go through the implementation step by step.
 We'll start by adding the boilerplate code and then move to the actual business logic.

 Let's create a simple form that will render a tab containing a **label** and **input** box.